 For autism and poetics essays: We seek work that uses strong facts and/or well-documented observations to support a solid thesis statement.
 We are particularly interested in essays about:

-- how autistic or other neurolgically divergent traits aid in the creation of poetry;
+- how neurologically divergent traits aid in the creation of poetry;

-- autistic or neurological divergent traits that might cause a poet to break common rules and conventions in poetry (and do this well);
+- neurological divergent traits that might cause a poet to break common rules and conventions in poetry (and do this well);

-- how an autistic or neurological divergent individual might use the creative arts (especially poetry) to express him/her/zirself when ordinary communication means do not suffice;
+- how a neurological divergent individual might use the creative arts (especially poetry) to express him/her/zirself when ordinary communication means do not suffice;

 - how an author’s work might reveal his/her/zir neurological divergence.